Cyclone Chido: Southern Africa

 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) said that over 1.7 million people in Mozambique could be affected by winds exceeding 120 kph, and that the cyclone may exacerbate a cholera outbreak affecting the country.
 The Mozambique National Institute of Meteorology issued red alerts for Cabo Delgado and Nampula Provinces and recommended that all civilians must take precautionary and safety measures.
 The Mozambique Red Cross Society and World Food Programme implemented anticipatory actions following the activation by the Technical Council for Disaster Management for Mogincual and Angoche Districts.
 Partners also conducted an assessment mission in Cabo Delgado, visiting accommodation sites to provide inputs in the updated list of accommodation centers.

-In Malawi, the Department of Climate Change and Meteorological Services (DCCMS) issued a warning for 15 districts expected to be in the path of Chido.
-Some districts were forecast to receive over 50 mm of rain within 24 hours, with possibilities of flooding, strong winds and damage to infrastructure.
-The Department of Disaster Management Affairs (DoDMA) convened daily meetings in response to the cyclone's potential impact.
-On 14 December, the DoDMA agreed that a centralised Emergency Operation Centre (EOC) would be set-up in Blantyre and remain operational from 15 December.
+The Department of Climate Change and Meteorological Services (DCCMS) in Malawi issued a warning for 15 districts expected to be in the path of Chido.
+Possibilities of flooding, dangerous winds and infrastructure damage were forecast along with the possibility for some districts to receive more than 50 mm of rain within 24 hours from the storm.
+On 14 December, the DoDMA agreed to set up a centralised Emergency Operation Centre (EOC) in Blantyre and that it would remain operational from 15 December.
 The country's government initiated the district response coordination mechanism to scale up the preparedness efforts.
 All response sectors, including the drone team, were activated and are in progress of prepositioning key response stocks in strategic areas in southern Malawi.

 Authorities in Zimbabwe said that Chido was likely to affect the country by 17 December, with heavy rainfall, flooding and landslides likely.
 OCHA also reported that Chido may exacerbate rainfall in Angola, Botswana, the Democratic Republic of the Congo, Eswatini, Tanzania and South Africa.